mwitkow/go-dbprotos/README.md

 ## Roadmap

- [*] - working code generator for simple Datastore types and repeated fields [*] - tests for compatibility between proto representation and Datastore canonical librayr [ ] - support for Enums and nested messages
+ * [x] - working code generator for simple Datastore types and repeated fields
+ * [x] - tests for compatibility between proto representation and Datastore canonical librayr
+ * [ ] - support for Enums and nested messages
- [ ] - grooming tools that use `.proto` files to assess compatibility of database tools [ ] - support for other Datastore types (GeoPoint, Key) [ ] - support for MongoDB and BSON serialization
+ * [ ] - grooming tools that use `.proto` files to assess compatibility of database tools
+ * [ ] - support for other Datastore types (GeoPoint, Key)
+ * [ ] - support for MongoDB and BSON serialization